Imagine that you’re giving one of the most important RFP pitches of your life…

-Why engineers?
+Why the focus on engineers?

 Engineers have a special need when they are talking to others: They are technical people speaking to non-technical people.
 Getting those non-technical people to buy in is much easier if the engineers “talk to the dog” — speak in the language of the audience, not in the language of engineers.